 The program's open, integrative approach is a good fit for you if you plan to pursue graduate studies, or if you're undecided or want flexibility in choosing an area of specialization.
 As a communication studies student at WMU, you'll take courses in mass media, corporate and organizational communication, interpersonal relationships, group dynamics, and leadership and social influence.

 WMU offers communication-related student organizations as general as the communication studies degree, and as specific as you want to get.
-Comma is a group for all undergraduate students with a communication-related major or minor at WMU.
-The Public Relations Organization is more focused, and provides opportunities in corporate and organizational communication, event planning, promotions, media relations and other functions of the public relations profession.
+The Public Relations Organization provides opportunities in corporate and organizational communication, event planning, promotions, media relations and other functions of the public relations profession.
 WIDR, the campus radio station, and the Western Herald, WMU's student newspaper, will keep you on top of campus information and events.
 They're also known well beyond campus for providing students with tremendous real-world experience through high-profile positions.

 Recent WMU graduates with degrees in communication studies are working as: